Xalgorithms/rm-functions/README.md

 console.log(prettyJSON(theme));

-// This specific fuction is currently in developemnt. processRule(rules, tables);
+// This specific fuction is currently in development. processRule(rules, tables);
 ```